He’s a merchant mariner.

 - Merchandise and construction materials to and from Alaska, Hawaii, Puerto Rico, and Guam.

-The domestic trades serve 41 states and 90 percent of the population.
+The domestic trades serve more than forty states and ninety percent of the population.

 America’s domestic trades have been the birthplace of innovations that transformed waterborne commerce worldwide: